MicrosoftDocs/power-platform/power-virtual-agents/advanced-proactive-message.md

 ## Sending proactive message or card to multiple recipients

 Depending on the scenario, you may want to send the same proactive message or card to multiple recipients at once.

-This section contains examples to demonstrate how this might work.
+This section contains examples for sending messages to multiple recipients.

 >[!IMPORTANT]
 >The prerequisites detailed in this topic apply to each recipient.
 >For example, you can send the same message to 10 recipients in one action.
-If three of the 10 recipients do not have the bot installed, then those three recipients will not receive the message.
+If three of the 10 recipients do not have the bot installed, then those three recipients won't receive the message.

 ### Send to teammates